-A brake stops the cutter blades and GHS blower from freewheeling within five (5) seconds after disengaging the clutch.
-If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before further operation of the mower.
-Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/ Brake Action in Maintenance Instructions.
+A brake stops the cutter blades (and blower on GHS equipped models) from freewheeling within five (5) seconds after disengaging the clutch.
+If the brake system malfunctions and the blades do not stop within five (5) seconds, the brake should be adjusted or repaired before operating the mower.
+Contact your Walker dealer, or refer to ADJUSTMENTS of Clutch Disengagement/Brake Action in Maintenance Instructions.

-Turn the ignition switch OFF.
+4. Turn the ignition switch OFF.
 When stopping the engine, do not reduce the throttle below 1/2 speed.
 Since the engine is equipped with a fuel shutoff solenoid, stopping at low idle may cause engine run-on or backfiring.